YtnomSnrub/ytnomsnrub.github.io/haikubot/guides/making-a-haiku-log.md

 ![Channel Role Settings for Haiku Log](/haikubot/img/channel_settings_log.png)

 > For information on how to change channel and category permissions, see [this guide](./restricting-haikubot).
 Just remember to leave the 'Read Messages' checkbox on if you still want messages in the Haiku Log.

+Alternatively, if you just want to change the way that haikus are logged across the whole server, rather than each channel individually, have a look how to [Change a Server's Haiku Type](./changing-a-servers-haiku-type).
+Specifically, setting the haiku type to `react` or `none` will stop HaikuBot from responding to haikus in the same channel and only send them to the haiku log.

 ## How does it Work?